-Section 1: General Instructions 2
+General Instructions 2

-Section 2: Acceptable File Formats 4
+Acceptable File Formats 4

-Section 3: Submitting Narrative And Budget Reports
+Submitting Narrative and Financial Reports

-Section 4: Submitting Products
+Submitting Products

-3000001 4.
-3000000011 10000005

-SECTION 1: GENERAL INSTRUCTIONS
+GENERAL INSTRUCTIONS

-E-mail electronic versions of reports, bibliographies, and products to RWJF, using the e-mail address grantreports@rwjf.org.
+Email electronic versions of reports and award-funded products to RWJF using the email address grantreports@rwjf.org.

-When submitting narrative and budget reports, include the award ID# in the subject line of the e-mail followed by the word Report.
-When submitting bibliographies, include the award ID# in the subject line of the e-mail followed by the word Bibliography.
-When submitting products, include the award ID# in the subject line of the e-mail followed by the word Product.
+When submitting narrative and financial reports, you must include the award ID in the subject line of the email followed by the word Report.
+When submitting products, include the award ID in the subject line of the email followed by the word Product.

 - Only submit materials that fit into our specified categories.
-Refer to "Narrative and Budget Report Descriptions" and "Product Descriptions" below for details. - Name files according to the RWJF standards.
-Refer to "Report Naming Standards" and "Product Naming Standards" below for details. - You can include multiple reports or products produced during one grant/contract in a single e-mail, but the total size of the e-mail should not exceed 10 megabytes.
-(See below for how to handle larger files.) - Only submit materials from a single award ID# per e-mail.
-If you have more than one grant/contract for which you are submitting documents, send separate e-mails for each grant/contract. - Do not mail hard copies of materials you have sent electronically, except for book chapters where RWJF does want the book in which the chapter appears.
+Refer to the Submitting Narrative and Financial Reports, and Product Descriptions sections below for details. - Name files according to the RWJF standards.
+Each name must include the award ID.
+Refer to Report Naming Standards and Product Naming Standards sections below for details. - You can include multiple reports or products produced during one grant/contract in a single email, but the total size of the email should not exceed 10 megabytes.
+(See below for how to handle larger files.) - Only submit materials from a single award ID per email.
+If you have more than one award for which you are submitting documents, send separate emails for each award. - Do not mail hard copies of materials you have sent electronically, except for book chapters where RWJF would like both a PDF of the chapter, and the book in which the chapter appears.

 A color PDF is the appropriate format for most written products.
-Refer to "Section 2: Acceptable File Formats" below for details.
+Refer to Acceptable File Formats for details.

 - Include only one document in each electronic file.
-Do not create a PDF that contains more than one product. - If a file cannot be opened by the Foundation, you will receive an e-mail from grantreports@rwjf.org with instructions regarding how to resubmit it. - If the file is too large (more than 10 megabytes), you have two options: - Zip the file and send it by e-mail to grantreports@rwjf.org. - Send it on a flash drive, CD or DVD to the RWJF address below, with the award ID# on a label on each piece.
+Do not create a PDF that contains more than one product. - Whenever possible, include the award ID on the document. - If a file cannot be opened by the Foundation, you will receive an email from grantreports@rwjf.org with instructions regarding how to resubmit it. - If the file is too large (more than 10 megabytes), you have two options: - Zip the file and send it by email to grantreports@rwif.org. - Send it on a flash drive, CD, or DVD to the RWJF address below, with the award ID on a label on each piece.
 Do not write directly on the CD or DVD.
-Flash drives, CDs and DVDs will not be returned.
+Flash drives, CDs, and DVDs will not be returned.